opencypher/website/_posts/articles/2017-10-25-Introducing-CAPS.markdown

 We hope you're as excited about this as we are:
 It's a great moment in time to be working on and with Cypher as the data industry is increasingly realizing the true power of graphs.

-Stay tuned for further blog posts about Cypher for Apache Spark and multiple graph processing.
+Stay tuned for further articles about Cypher for Apache Spark and multiple graph processing.